 The Iowa Medicaid Enterprise (IME) is a collaboration of third party professional and system services contractors and Agency staff.
 The Agency’s IME staff is relatively small with 41 State employees.
 Agency staff provide program and policy guidance, oversight, and contract monitoring to ensure access, cost effectiveness, and quality.
 To support the IME structure, the Agency’s contractors execute the majority of the Medicaid program business functions under a performance-based structure.

 The IME currently has Core MMIS, Pharmacy Point of Sale (POS) and Program Integrity (SURS) vendors who provide what CMS would consider a system or sub-system of the current Medicaid Enterprise.
 At the core of the IME is its MMIS, a mainframe application hosted within the State’s data center, used primarily for batch processing claims and processing various file updates.
 The IME’s MMIS is built around subsystems that organize and control the data files used to process claims and provide reports.
 The MMIS contains standard subsystems such as: Recipient, Provider, Claims, Reference, Management and Administrative Reporting (MAR), Managed Care and Third-Party Liability (TPL), as well as the supporting Medically Needy and Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) subsystems.
-The Core MMIS contractor provides, per contractual requirements, an Electronic Data Interchange (EDI) system and support services, an NCCI-compliant claims editing solution, and an HCPCS/NDC Crosswalk.
-The Agency will provide the imaging/scanning solution beginning July 1, 2019.
+The Core MMIS contractor currently provides, per contractual requirements, an Electronic Data Interchange (EDI) system and support services, an NCCI-compliant claims editing solution, an imaging/scanning solution, and an HCPCS/NDC Crosswalk.
+The Agency will be transitioning to an Agency-wide imaging/scanning solution prior to June 30, 2020.
+Specific timelines for this transition are not available at this time.
+Once the transition is complete, the Core MMIS contractor will no longer be responsible for providing that solution.

 The IME professional services contracts include responsibilities directly in support of the claims processing and data retrieval.
 In addition, their activities promote the State’s responsibilities for service assessment and quality indicators.
 A summary of professional services contracts and their primary business functions beginning July 1, 2018 is below: